Ashwin-1709/advent-of-code-2024/README.md

 - For each cell, we can check if it can be an antinode with respect to any antenna.
 Checking if a cell is in same direction with two antennas, we can use dot product and check if the two antennas and the cell form a collinear line.
 #### Day 9
 Simulate the process by maintaining blocks of info containing number of files, number of spaces and id of block.
+#### Day 10
+Run a dfs from each `trailhead` and maintain unique trail-ends in a datastructure like Set/Map.